I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksaudio_microphone_coordinates.md

 If the microphone is of type KSMICARRAY_MICTYPE_VENDORDEFINED, the value must be set to 0x0F.
 Additionally, the most significant bits will further define the type of microphone.

-`wHorizontalAngle`

-Specifies a value between -31416 and +31416.
-When divided by 10,000, it gives a radian angle measurement.

-`wVerticalAngle`

-Specifies a value between -15708 and +15708.
-When divided by 10,000, it gives a radian angle measurement.

 `wXCoord`

 Specifies the signed X-coordinate of the microphone, in millimeters.
 Acceptable values range from -32768 to 32767, inclusive.